MonetDBSolutions/rust-monetdb/README.md

 # monetdb-rust
-A native MonetDB driver for Rust.
+A native Rust driver for MonetDB.

 ```toml
 [dependencies]